jcoupon/venice/README.md

 $ venice -m mask[.reg,.fits] -r [OPTIONS]
 ```

-NOTE: in case of a fits file, the "-f" option is automatically set to "all" and the value of the pixel is given at the end of the line.
-A way to select objects with the desired pixel value (here "0") is to write:
+If `-f all` is set, the output file contains the initial catalogue with an additionnal column for the mask flag: the flag is 0 when the object is inside the mask and 1 when outside.
+In case of a fits file, the `-f` option is automatically set to `all` and the value of the pixel is given at the end of the line.
+Objects outside the mask limits are set to -99.
+A simple way to select objects with the desired pixel value (here "0") is to write:

 ```shell
 $ venice -m mask.fits -r | awk '$NF == 0 {print $0}' > random.cat